astral-sh/ruff/README.md

 Options:
       --fix              Attempt to automatically fix lint violations --show-source      Show violations with source code
-      --diff             Avoid writing any fixed files back; instead, output a diff for each changed file to stdout -w, --watch            Run in watch mode by re-running whenever files change --fix-only         Fix any fixable lint violations, but don't report on leftover violations.
+      --show-fixes       Show an enumeration of all autofixed lint violations --diff             Avoid writing any fixed files back; instead, output a diff for each changed file to stdout -w, --watch            Run in watch mode by re-running whenever files change --fix-only         Fix any fixable lint violations, but don't report on leftover violations.
 Implies `--fix`